 I chose the cars on this list for a variety of reasons.
 I mentioned RATP’s MP-05, used on the now fully automated Line 1 in Paris, and Toronto’s Rocket in a previous post.
 BART’s inclusion shows both old and new cars, demonstrating what can be gained from change.
 Using BART as a comparison point for WMATA is also useful due to the similar age and history of the two systems.
 And, as a counterpoint of traditional mass transit, I included examples of relatively new cars from New York’s A and B division.

-All of these examples are somewhat pragmatic; I wanted to include others but could not easily find online specifications on door opening widths.
+Each of these examples represents a somewhat pragmatic choice; I wanted to include others but could not easily find online specifications on door opening widths.
 Basic dimensions on car/train length is easy to find, but door opening width is harder.
 Transport for London is one exception, with excellent online information from the agency itself, rather than from third parties.
 London’s new S7/S8 cars would be a good example to include, but TfL has not yet updated their rolling stock information sheet to include them.

 The table shows the impact of both the total number of doors, as well as the width of the doors.
 WMATA’s 50 inch doors are relatively narrow; all of the other examples are at least a few inches wider.
 The one exception is New York’s R160, but the R160 makes up for those narrow doors with overall numbers: Four door openings per 60′ rail car, compared to WMATA’s three doors per 75′ car.
 Each door on the MP-05 in Paris is 1.65 meters wide, showing how wide you can go – wider than WMATA by more than a foot.

-The big reason to add doors is to improve station dwell time.
-The rightmost column illustrates the benefits of many wide doors.
+The big reason to add doors is to improve/reduce station dwell time.
+The rightmost column illustrates the benefits of many wide doors: more space available to move between the train and the platform.
 When an 8-car WMATA train arrives at a platform, passengers must squeeze into 16.67% of the train to board/alight.
 Contrast that to the MP-05s used on Line 1 in Paris, where 32.9% of the train is available for passengers to pass through from train to platform.
 To put it another way, if WMATA wanted to offer that same permeability between the train and platform without changing door width, they would have to double the number of doors.

 BART’s new rail cars won’t achieve the 25%+ of Paris, New York, or Toronto; but adding the third door to their new rail cars will beat WMATA at 19.3% and offer a substantial increase from the two-door model.